ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-gb.md

 * Stop sending emails (e.g. stop all mail software such as qmail, Postfix, Sendmail etc.).

-* Check the email queue (e.g. qmHandle for qmail, postqueue -p for Postfix).
+* Check the email queue (e.g. qmHandle for qmail, postqueue -p for Postfix) and clear it.

 * Analyse your logs using the **Message-ID** found in the block alert.